Discrete versus continuous domain models for disease mapping: Introduction

 There are a few published studies that compared these methods.
 A study examining lupus incidence in Toronto, simulated 40 Gaussian random fields using a Mat{\'e}rn correlation function with roughness and variance parameters fixed, varying the range parameter \citep{Li2012}.
 They compared the models’ ability to calculate the risk and identify areas of higher risk and concluded that LGCPs outperform BYM in all instances.
 Using similar simulation procedure and metrics, \citet{Li2012a} extended the LGCP model, assuming that exact case locations are unknown and information is only available at larger area units (census tracks in their example), and compared this version with the BYM model.
 They reported that their LGCP version outperforms the BYM model, however when case locations are available, it is preferable to use LGCP on the exact points rather than LGCP on aggregated data.
 It is not surprising though that in both studies LGCPs performed best, given that the processes used to generate and fit the data (Mat{\'e}rn with roughness parameter 2) were the same.
 An Australian study using 6 scenarios consistent with a previous study \citep{Illian2012} assessed the performance of, among other models, the BYM and LGCP with a Mat{\'e}rn correlation function on different spatial scales \citep{Kang2013} by assessing the deviance information criterion (DIC) and the logarithmic score.
 They concluded that the models' prediction performance was scenario dependent and suggested that the analysis should be performed using different spatial scales and thus smoothness priors.
 However, they did not examine their ability to identify areas of higher risk.
 All three studies were based on a small number of datasets and none incorporated the continuous (triangulation-based) specification of the precision matrix by \citet{Lindgren2011}.

-The objective of this article is to investigate the performance of BYM and LGCP when the interest lies in quantifying risk across space (mapping) and identifying areas of increased risk.
+Today, more than ever before, geo-referenced data are available at high spatial resolution.
+Nevertheless, due to confidentiality concerns, such data are often aggregated in some spatial unit.
+This aggregation leads automatically to the use of a BYM-type model.
+The goal of our investigation is to compare the pairs BYM with areal data and LGCP with point data to examine to what extent the availability of individual data and use of an LGCP model has practical benefits.
+In addition, we wanted to assess the performance of the pair LGCP and SPDE as a toolbox for disease mapping compared to the most popular disease mapping method.
+We investigated the performance of BYM and LGCP when the interest lies in quantifying risk across space (mapping) and identifying areas of increased risk.
 For this we perform an extensive simulation study based on a real spatial population.
 Our findings are then used to interpret the BYM and LGCP model fits for the childhood leukaemia incidence during 1985-2015 in the canton of Z{\"u}rich.
 The remainder of the paper is laid out as follows.
-Section 2 describes the methods used in this article, how data was simulated and what metrics are used to assess the performance.
+Section \ref{sec:Methods} describes the methods used in this article, how data was simulated and what metrics are used to assess the performance.
 In Section 3 we present and discuss the results of the simulation study, whereas in Section 4 the models are applied to the childhood leukaemia incidence in the canton of Zürich.
 Section 5 gives a general discussion and areas for future work and section 6 ends with the conclusion.